jobtravaini/terraria-bot/README.md

 ### Running

   - Add your Bot to your Discord Channel.
-I suggest using [oauth2 URL](https://discordapp.com/developers/docs/topics/oauth2)
+Suggestion: [oauth2 URL](https://discordapp.com/developers/docs/topics/oauth2)
   - Start your server using the **startup** script and run Bot.py file